sgkertsos/car-sales/README.md

     Type yes and hit Enter.

-The bucket is created in our GCP storage.
+The bucket is created in our GCP storage and the dataset will be created in our bigquery datasets.

 - Run Mage
 Used instructions from mage.ai website: